MLS Cup 2010: Post-match

-Colorado's head coach, Gary Smith, became the first British coach to win the MLS Cup championship.

 Later on, the result of the Cup and the Playoffs caused MLS to make revisions to its playoff structure, which it had been using since 2006.
 The new changes to the playoffs, included the top three clubs in each conference a guaranteed playoff spot.
 This format guarantees at least one club from each conference will play in the conference championship round.
 This is a likely decision following two clubs, Colorado and San Jose, who competed for the conference title for a division they do not play in.

 This MLS Cup also forced the league's hand with regard to neutral-site finals.
 As MLS in 2010 was not a well-supported league with mass popularity across North America, MLS Cup finals frequently had scattered attendance, with swathes of no-shows on matchday.
 The next season (2011), MLS Cup was played at the previously-announced home venue of one of the participating teams, which later that year led to the league announcing future MLS Cups would be held at the home venue of the higher-seeded team.

 The following season, both clubs returned to the MLS Cup Playoffs, but neither reached the championship.
 In the newly created wildcard round, FC Dallas was eliminated by New York Red Bulls.
 The Colorado Rapids were eliminated by Sporting Kansas City in the Eastern Conference semi-finals.